survivejs/react-book/manuscript/03_developing_with_webpack.md

 When **webpack-dev-server** is running it will watch your files for changes.
 When that happens it rebundles your project and notifies browsers listening to refresh.
 If you try modifying **app/component.js** you should see the changes propagate to your browser now.

-We can easily extend the approach to work with CSS.
-Webpack allows us to modify CSS without forcing a full refresh.
+We can easily extend the approach to work with CSS. webpack allows us to modify CSS without forcing a full refresh.
 Let's see how to achieve that next.

 ## Loading CSS

 In order to load CSS to project, we'll need to use a couple of loaders.
 To get started, invoke `npm i css-loader style-loader --save-dev`.
-Now that we have the loaders we need, we'll need to make sure Webpack is aware of them.
+Now that we have the loaders we need, we'll need to make sure webpack is aware of them.
 It's time to configure.

 **webpack.development.js**